Spa Startup/General Questions

 - How many bathers can I have safely in my spa?

-- How much ventilation do you need to have a spa in the house to avoid a moisture problem?
+- I want an indoor spa how much ventilation do I need to avoid a moisture problem?

 - How do I winterize a hot tub?

 - Should I use my hot tub before or after exercise?

 - Where should I place my hot tub?

 - How long should you stay in your hot tub?